Current NSW Statutory Legacy for Intestacy (July–October 2025): $591,825.78

 How Much Is the Statutory Legacy?

-The amount is indexed each year to reflect changes in the Consumer Price Index.
-From 1 July 2024, the statutory legacy in NSW is $680,600 (as published by the NSW Attorney General).
+The fixed amount is indexed each year to reflect changes in the Consumer Price Index.
+This amount is in addition to:

 • The spouse’s entitlement to the deceased’s personal effects.